StuartsProjects/Devices/Long Range Wireless Adapter board for ESP32CAM and RFM9x 290922/Readme.md

 The ESP32 does support two hardware serial ports and the pins for RX and TX can be directed to an available IO pin.

 There is a connector on the Long Range Wireless Adapter, its labelled CONA, which can be used to connect an additional serial to USB adapter.
 There is a pad, labelled PAD5, to enable the centre pin of the 3 pin connector to be connected to a spare IO pin on the ESP32CAM.
-See picture below;

 The only truly 'spare' pin on the ESP32CAM is GPIO pin 33 which drives the on-board red LED.
 You need to solder a short wire to pin 33 on the ESP32 module and then connect this wire to PAD1 on the Long Range Wireless Adapter board.
 The GND pin of CONA is at the end nearest to the DRF1278F, so connect this pin to the GND pin on the second USB to serial adapter and the centre pin of CONA to the RX pin on the USB to serial adapter.
 The pictures below show where the pin 33 wire is connected on the ESP32 module and where it connects to on the underside of the Long Range Wireless Adapter board.